 Although you should be careful, don’t be paranoid.
 The large majority of people travelling to Madrid visits and return home safe and sound.
 Act like you would do at home and everything should be fine.

-Follow some simple advice and save yourself lots of trouble.
+Follow some simple advice in terms of safety in Madrid and save yourself lots of trouble.

 - Travel relaxed but be a bit cautious.
-Always remember that as a tourist you are a potentially easy target.
+Always remember that as a tourist you’re a potentially easy target.
 You carry valuables and are probably disoriented.
 Don’t make things easier for pickpockets.

 - Don’t bring everything with you everywhere.
 In other words, use your hotel room safety box and leave there what you won’t need (passport, credit card, plane tickets, extra money).
-If you go shopping take with you a debit card or only one credit card.
-Bear in mind that you will need a proof of identity to pay with plastic, but your national ID or your driving license will do the trick.
+Whenever you need to pay for something, always do it with your travel money card.